ykhemani/packer-hashistack/README.md

 The resulting image provides the foundation for you to run one or some of these tools.

-It places systemd scripts for Consul, Nomad and Vault, but does not set them to start automatically on the resulting image.
-This provides the foundational components for a HashiStack, but does not dictate how you'll use the image.

 ## Prequisites

 ### [HashiCorp Packer](https://releases.hashicorp.com/packer/)
-This Packer configuration is written in HCL and has been tested on Packer 1.8.0.
+This Packer configuration is written in HCL and has been tested on Packer 1.8.2.

 ### Environment variables
 Set your AWS access credentials (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables).
-These credentials should have the ability to create AMI's.
+These credentials should have the ability to create machine images.

 ## Files
-[variables.pkr.hcl](variables.pkr.hcl) contains the [variables](https://packer.io/docs/configuration/from-1.5/variables.html) needed for our Packer run.
+[variables.pkr.hcl](variables.pkr.hcl) contains the [variables](https://www.packer.io/guides/hcl/variables) needed for our Packer run.
 Each has a sane default with the exception of `owner`.
 You can override the default by passing it via the `-var` command line argument or via a `.pkrvars.hcl` file.
-Please see the Packer documentation on [Input Variables](https://packer.io/docs/configuration/from-1.5/variables.html) for more information.
+Please see the Packer documentation on [Input Variables](https://www.packer.io/guides/hcl/variables) for more information.

 [amazon-ebs.pkr.hcl](amazon-ebs.pkr.hcl) contains the code for building an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) on AWS.
 This is the only machine image that this repository currently builds.